It’s easy to paint a wood wall clock and cover up the ugly yellow-toned stained finish. This clock makeover tutorial is super simple.

-I used Frog Tape around the gold rim of the clock face then stuffed bubble wrap under the tape.
+I applied Frog Tape around the gold rim of the clock face then stuffed bubble wrap under the tape.
 I usually use newspaper but the bubble wrap was handier.
 It’s really hard to tape around a circle.
 Do any of you guys have a good tip for that?
 I’m sure there’s a really simple trick, but I don’t know.

-Now, I could have left the pendulum and clock trim shiny gold but why not do a complete makeover.
+I could have left the pendulum and clock trim shiny gold but why not do a complete makeover.
 I had some Rust-oleum Metallic Spray Paint in Antique Brass in my paint stash and decided it would be perfect.

 I started painting around the face with Beyond Paint color Latte.
 I looked at it for a couple of days and decided to go with a lighter color.
 No need in using a brownish color when I’m trying to cover the yellowish/brownish wood.

 I had just a bit of CeCe Caldwell Clay/Chalk Paint in Vintage White.
 It was perfect.
 Not to white-white and no yellow tint.